 Our beef marinade gives this cut so much flavor.
 After letting it marinate for a full day, it grills up to juicy perfection.
-You can also try our Homemade Steak Seasoning with Brown Sugar.
+You can also try our Homemade Steak Seasoning.

 Garlic butter is a delicious topping and a total must-try!
 I use garlic butter sauce on my Garlic Butter Steak Bites and love it in this chuck tender recipe, too.
 Try it with Easy Chimichurri Sauce for Steak to change things up!

 How to Cook Chuck Steak on the Grill

-The steps are easy: simply marinade the beef, mix the compound butter, then grill it for a few minutes on each side.
+The steps are easy: simply marinate the beef, mix the compound butter, then grill it for a few minutes on each side.

 - Mix together your marinade ingredients and let the beef soak up those juices for a full day under plastic wrap on a plate, or in a zip-lock bag.
 This is the trick to perfectly tender beef, so don't skip marinating!